-Darryl began his term as Speaker of the Legislative Assembly of British Columbia in September of 2017, following his election to a second term as MLA for the riding of Abbotsford South.
+Dr. Darryl Plecas, is Professor Emeritus, University of Fraser Valley.
+His long career has been extensive, including being Speaker of the Legislative Assembly of British Columbia, following his election to a second term as MLA for the riding of Abbotsford South as a Liberal candidate.
 During his first term he served in various capacities, including Parliamentary Secretary to the Minister of Justice, Parliamentary Secretary to the Minister of Health, and Parliamentary Secretary to the Minister of Social Development.
 He also served on the Select Standing Committee on Health, the Select Standing Committee on Children and Youth, and on the Legislative Review Committee.

 Prior to his first being elected in 2013, Darryl held the RCMP Senior University Research Chair and Directorship of the Centre for Public Safety and Criminal Justice Research at the University of the Fraser Valley (UFV) where he taught for 34 years.
 He is the author or co-author of more than 200 research reports, international journal articles, and other publications addressing a broad range public safety issues.
 As UFV Professor Emeritus he